ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 ```
 // Set stores the CRL bundle in the file system
-// check closest expired date and set to `CRLCacheProvider`.
-Similar to `SetWithTTL`
+// Check closest expired date and set to `CRLCacheProvider`.
-// save to temp file and use `file` to avoid concurrency issue
+// Save to temp file and avoid concurrency issue with atomic write operation
-// rename is atomic on UNIX-like platforms
+// `rename()` is atomic on UNIX-like platforms
 ```

 ### Provide CRL Cache